avatar-cli/avatar-cli/README.md

 # 1. Enter into your project directory
 cd /your/project/path

-# 2. Initialize Avatar-CLI for this project, this will create a new config
+# 2. Initialize Avatar-CLI for this project, this will create a new config file.
-#    file.
+#    You only have to do this one single time per project.
 avatar init

 # 3. Edit the generated configuration file, without modifying its
 #    `internalProjectId` property.
 You can see an example in the next code
-#    block of this text.
+#    block of this README.md file.

 # 4. Now you can enter into an Avatar-CLI subshell and use all the configured
 #    tools.
 If, for example, you configured a specific version of NodeJS, then